edchao/crown/_posts/2015-09-06-The_leader_must.markdown

 ---
 layout: post
 title:  “The leader must”
-date:   2015-09-05 6:00:00
+date:   2015-09-06 6:00:00
 categories: crown
 author: Ed
 ---

 Taken from J.Oswald Sander’s summary of Bernard Montgomery’s principles of leadership.

-The Leader must:
+A Leader must:

 1. avoid getting swamped in detail
 2. Not be petty
 3. Not be pompous